sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/3_location.md

 You might also have to consider labor demand 20 yrs later based on current TFR's & several of these r ultra low TFR

+### Land parameters
+We seek land with the following qualities:

+- should have good permanent water resources - eg. a river.
+- If near the sea, it should be atleast 100m above sea-level, to avoid flooding.
+- Should be fertile, allowing atleast 1500 acres (607 hectares) of farming; plus grazing land/ forest for goats/ sheep.
+If it has some forest patch, that would be good too.
+- It should, with little effort, generate income to at least cover annual taxes and expenses without spoiling/ poisoning nature (ie. preferably without chemical fertilizers/ pesticides etc..).
+- Crime rate should be low.
+Neighbors should be noble and intelligent.

+We can invest about 1-1.5 million USD in the beginning.

 ## Guyana
 28% Hindu - jAti dissolved.
 Poor representation in army.